d13r/laravel-breadcrumbs/README.md

 ### [v4.0.0](https://github.com/davejamesmiller/laravel-breadcrumbs/tree/4.0.0) (Date TBC)

 - Add Laravel 5.5 support, and drop support for Laravel 5.4 and below (future versions will target a single Laravel release to simplify testing and documentation)
-- Add Boostrap 4 template and set it as the default
 - Add [package auto-discovery](https://laravel-news.com/package-auto-discovery)
+- Add Bootstrap 4 template and set it as the default
+- Add `Breadcrumbs::view()` method to render breadcrumbs with a specific view
 - Add type hints to all methods (parameters and return value)
 - Add more specific exception classes:
     - `DuplicateBreadcrumbException`